Frequently Asked Questions

 When viewing any list of books, you will see a little up-and-down-arrows icon in the top right of the list.
 Tap this button to choose a different sort order.

 Reading List automatically backs up your data to iCloud on a daily basis.
 So if you lose or replace your device, you'll be prompted to restore your data on the new device.
 The backup frequency can be configured at Settings > Backup & Restore.

-Unfortunately, there are no plans to develop an Android version of Reading List: the app is only available on iPhone and iPad.
+Unfortunately, there are no plans to develop an Android version of Reading List: the app is only available on iPhone, iPad and macOS.